- Telematics systems provide fleet operators critical insight on their vehicles and drivers.

 GPS tracking is the core of the telematics system.
 A GPS receiver, which looks like a black box, is installed under each vehicle's dashboard to collect real-time data about the vehicle's location and status.
 The telematics system sends the GPS tracker's data over a cellular network to the fleet system's central server.
 The server processes the data, converts it to usable information, and makes it accessible to other computers on the network.

 Key takeaway: Telematics is a combination of telecommunications and informatics that can help companies monitor their vehicle fleets and drivers.
+‘Read our guide to choosing a GPS tracking solution for your business.

 Editor's note: Looking for the right GPS fleet tracking software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.